Adversarial Concept Distillation for One-Step Diffusion Personalization: Methodology

 \item Multi-Scale Sliced Wasserstein Distance~\citep{he2024multiscale}, compares multi-scale feature distributions in the image space to align structural and color information.
 This loss is proposed to alleviate the unstable color distribution during the distillation and defined as:

-\end{itemize} The full alignment loss scales these components by weighting factors and a time-dependent term:

-Inspired by ADD~\citep{sauer2023adversarial}, we introduce a timestep-dependent exponential weighting factor $c(t)=\alpha(t)$, where $t$ denotes the randomly sampled timestep in the teacher's noising–denoising process and $\alpha(t)$ is the same as defined in DDPM~\citep{ho2020ddpm}.
+\end{itemize} The full alignment loss scales these components by weighting factors and a time-dependent term: Inspired by Adversarial Diffusion Distillation (ADD)~\citep{sauer2023adversarial}, we introduce a timestep-dependent exponential weighting factor $c(t)=\alpha(t)$, where $t$ denotes the randomly sampled timestep in the teacher's noising–denoising process and $\alpha(t)$ is the same as defined in DDPM~\citep{ho2020ddpm}.
 At higher noise levels (i.e., larger $t$), the teacher’s predictions become increasingly unreliable, and the $c(t)$ is accordingly decreased.
 This design helps stabilize the student’s training by reducing the influence of noisy supervision.

 \textbf{Adversarial losses} are designed to reduce the distribution gap between student-generated outputs and real concept images.
 Specifically, we ensemble multiple discriminators~\citep{chan2022eg3d,kumari2022ensembling}, each operating from a different semantic perspective, to improve training stability and achieve better results.
 We employ $K=3$ discriminators, each using a different pretrained backbone—DINOv1, DINOv2, and CLIP—as feature extractors.
 Each backbone is followed by a two-layer trainable projection head to distinguish between real and generated images, while the feature extractors remain frozen during training.
 The adversarial loss for the student is defined as: